Old-Shatterhand/Old-Shatterhand/README.md

  - all other types of Deep Learning

 ## Personal Interests
+ - Climbing/Bouldering
+ - Chess
  - Programming
- - Chess
+ - Cycling
  - Running
- - Cycling
  - Swimming
- - Climbing/Bouldering
  - Dan Brown and Karl May (obviously :wink:)

 ## Some links to my recent work

 ###### Work Projects
+ * [DataSAIL](https://github.com/kalininalab/DataSAIL): A Python framework to compute biochemically informed splits of datasets for ML
+ * [GlyLES](https://github.com/kalininalab/GlyLES): Grammar based parsing of Glycans in IUPAC notation into SMILES
  * [rindti](https://github.com/ilsenatorov/rindti): A GNN project to predict interactions between proteins and ligands
- * [GlyLES](https://github.com/kalininalab/GlyLES): Grammar based parsing of Glycans in IUPAC notation into SMILES

 ###### Hobby Projects
  * [pytest_assertcount](https://github.com/Old-Shatterhand/pytest_assertcount): A plugin for pytest to count the actual number of asserts performed during a pytest run.